GuideNepalKharchapatraProductWalkthroughPersonal Finance

 A few things to be honest about:

 • No live bank connection.
-Open Banking is not available in Nepal, and screen-scraping someone else's credentials is the wrong tradeoff.
+Open Banking isn't available in Nepal, and screen-scraping someone else's credentials is the wrong tradeoff.
 The statement-upload workflow is deliberate.

 • No NEPSE portfolio tracking inside the app.
-For NEPSE-specific tools, Mero Share's portfolio view is what most users already use.
+For NEPSE-specific tools, Mero Share's portfolio view is what most users already rely on.
 Kharchapatra tracks the cash flowing in and out of your trading account, not the holdings themselves.

 • No automatic foreign-currency conversion.
-USD accounts are supported as a currency tag; if you earn in USD, the remote-work post covers the exchange-rate timing question separately.
+USD accounts work as a currency tag.
+If you earn in USD, the remote-work post covers the exchange-rate timing question separately.

 • No tax filing.
 The tax helper estimates what you owe; it doesn't file.
-For filing you still need a CA or the IRD portal.
+Filing still needs a CA or the IRD portal.

 The product is a tracker and a thinking tool.
-It is not a bank, a broker, or an accountant.
+Not a bank, not a broker, not an accountant.
 The roadmap is to keep adding the smallest features that compound into a tighter monthly review, in that order.

 Bikram Sambat: what's shipped, what's on the way